dustinpfister/blog_posts/_posts/lodash_includes.md

 layout: post
 categories: lodash
 id: 96
-updated: 2020-01-04 10:49:16
+updated: 2020-01-04 10:53:04
-version: 1.10
+version: 1.11
 ---

 Time for yet another [one of my posts](/categories/lodash/) on [lodash](https://lodash.com/), today I will be writing about the [\_.includes](https://lodash.com/docs/4.17.4#includes) method and why It might be useful in some situations.

 The lodash \_.includes method is one of the collection methods in lodash that will work with Arrays, and Objects in general, and even strings.
-The nature of the method is one where it can be used as a means to test if a value is included in a collection or not
+The nature of the lodash includes method is that it can be used as a means to test if a value is included in a collection or not.

 <!-- more -->

 ## 1 - lodash includes basics

 This is a post on the \_.includes method in the popular javaScript utility library known as lodash.
-I assume that you have at least some background in javaScript and how to work with libraries such as lodash in a client side javaScript and nodejs environment.
+I assume that you have at least some background in javaScript, and how to work with libraries such as lodash in a client side javaScript and nodejs environment.
+If not this is not a good starting location for getting started with the basics of javaScript in general let alone lodash.

 ## 2 - Example of \_.includes With arrays